Joint Seminar on Complex Algebraic Geometry and Complex Analysis

 The Seminar

-The "Joint Seminar on Complex Algebraic Geometry and Complex Analysis" is a research seminar, organised by the algebraic and complex geometry research groups in Bochum, Essen, Cologne, Münster, and Wuppertal.
+The "Joint Seminar on Complex Algebraic Geometry and Complex Analysis" is a research seminar, run by the algebraic and complex geometry research groups in Bochum, Essen, Cologne, Münster, and Wuppertal since 2013.
 The seminar meets roughly twice per semester for a full day at one of the participating departments.
 There are three talks per meeting, both by invited guests and by speakers from the organising universities.
 We aim to leave ample room for discussions.

 The talks are open for everyone.
 Contact one of the organisers if you are interested in attending the meeting.
 We have some funds that might help to support travel for some junior participants.